Finding the Right School for Your Expat Children – Expat Education Options

-You have expat education option to choose either homeschooling or a boarding school for your child; however, most expats generally opt for an international or a local school.
+You have expat education options to choose either homeschooling or a boarding school for your child; however, most expats generally opt for an international or a local school.
 Here are some basic tips that may assist you in finding the ideal school for your child:

 Think and Plan Ahead

 Are you planning to settle permanently in your chosen expat destination?
 At some point of time, if you move to another place abroad, you will have to select a school that can provide continuity of education for your child.
 For instance, if you plan to return to your native country after a few years, the education curriculum of the school in your expat destination should match the one in your home country.